thiagoferreira53/glue/README.md

            execute the calibration.*
            **We do not recommend the use of all available cores in your machine for running GLUE.**

+  **IMPORTANT**
-  **Windows users should not add "/" at the end of each path in the GLUEDefs.json**
+  - Do not add "/" at the end of each path in the GLUEDefs.json

+  **Windows users**
+  - Use "/" instead of "\" when writing the paths in the .json file (R and the .json file will not run with "\")